skarlekar/fargate-patterns/README.md

 ![Fargate caught in action](https://github.com/skarlekar/fargate-patterns/blob/master/images/scaling-demo.png)

 ## Conclusion
 Each application is unique and solving different needs based on the business requirements.
-If the task of infrastructure management is too onerous or not warranted, then Fargate may be
+If the task of infrastructure management is too onerous or not warranted, then Fargate may be the right choice for you.
+On the other hand, if you need greater control of the network resources
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjM3NjQyMjM5LDEyNTA3MDI0NDIsLTE1Mz
+eyJoaXN0b3J5IjpbNjgzNTgwODAwLDEyNTA3MDI0NDIsLTE1Mz
 QyNTg2MzUsLTEzMTgzMDcyNDcsOTkwNDk2MjYsMTE5MDI4Nzk3
 OSwxNzc2MjQxMjQwLC0xNzE4NTEwNDM3LDg2MjQxNjc2MSw5OT
 Y5ODI1ODYsMjM2NDYyOTQwLC01NzcyNDM3ODksLTg1MzA1NTE2